bogdan2143/embo-theme/README.md

 # EmboTheme

 EmboTheme is an experimental WordPress Full Site Editing (FSE) theme built on the Bulma framework.
 It demonstrates an object‑oriented approach to building a site fully managed through the block editor.
 The theme includes a set of dynamic blocks and shortcodes implemented as PHP classes and complemented by small JavaScript modules.

+## Theme Guidelines

+- When starting development, follow the [object-oriented approach](wiki/en/files.md).
+- Add new features as separate class files using the pattern in [the `inc` directory documentation](wiki/en/inc.md).
+- To provide translations, see the workflow in [the `languages` folder](wiki/en/languages.md).

 ## About Full Site Editing